Target Impression Share vs Max Conversions: A Technical Guide

 How to Scale Visibility Without Breaking ROI

-2. Keep Search Focused on "Capture" Search is a demand capture channel.
+2. Keep Search Focused on "“Capture"” Search is a demand capture channel.
 Someone is looking for a solution; you show up to offer it.
 If you force visibility here, you are paying a premium for clicks that likely do not have commercial intent.
+Choosing the right match types and leveraging exact match keywords in your search campaigns can help you control targeting precision and budget efficiency, ensuring your ads reach the most relevant users.

 Again being a top ppc consultant, working in the industry for 17 years, this would be a one on one conversation and what I would consider an advanced play.